an island shopping center removed from the bustle of the mainland by two bridges over magnificent

-Visionary circus magnate John Ringling purchased the St. Armands Key property in 1917 and planned a development which included residential lots and a shopping center laid out in a circle.
-As no bridge to the key had yet been built, Ringling engaged an old paddle-wheel steamboat, the “Success”, to service as a work boat.
+Visionary circus magnate John Ringling purchased the St. Armands Key property in 1917 and planned a development that included residential lots and a shopping center laid out in a circle.
+As no bridge to the key had yet been built, Ringling engaged an old paddle-wheel steamboat, the “Success”, to serve as a workboat.
 His crews labored at dredging canals, building seawalls, and installing sidewalks and streets lined with rose-colored curbs.
 In 1925, work began on a causeway to join St. Armands Key to the mainland.
 Circus elephants were used to haul the huge timbers from which the bridge and causeway were built.

 One year later, amid much pomp and ceremony, both the John Ringling Causeway and Ringling Estates development opened to the public, with John Ringling himself leading a parade across the causeway and his Circus Band playing from a bandstand in the center of the Circle.
 Every hour there was free bus service from downtown to St. Armands for prospective buyers and sightseers.

 Property sales that the first day was estimated to exceed one million dollars but the boom ended quickly.
 As the nationwide depression worsened, land sales in Florida and on St. Armands stopped completely.
 In 1928, the City of Sarasota accepted as a gift the causeway which Ringling himself could no longer afford to maintain.
 Gradually, the wooden causeway began to rot, the Circle bandstand sagged, and the native vegetation covered the carefully planned streets and sidewalks.